Pore Pressure Fracture Gradient Specialist

 BP is currently seeking an experienced PPFG/Geomechanics Specialist.
 This role will support Subsurface and Wells teams in well planning, execution, zonal isolation, abandonment, and continuous improvement.
-In addition, the role may support determination of reservoir operating limits and completion activities.
 Pore pressure and fracture gradient drill window definition is a high priority, safety-related activity that underpins the Well Basis of Design for all bp operated wells.
-The successful candidate will lead development of safety-related compliant pore and fracture pressure forecasts, pressure detection strategies for strategic regional wells, engage geomechanics in the development of wellbore strengthening and wellbore stability evaluations, will evaluate sub-surface related “non-productive time” (NPT) events for root cause to drive learning, and will coach junior staff.
+With limited technical oversight, the successful candidate will lead development of safety-related compliant pore and fracture pressure forecasts, pressure detection strategies for strategic regional wells, engage geomechanics in the development of wellbore strengthening and wellbore stability evaluations, will evaluate sub-surface related “non-productive time” (NPT) events for root cause to drive learning, and will contribute to the coaching of junior staff.
 The successful candidate will be a self-starter and will be effective in collaboration within a cross-functional team.

 Key Accountabilities: